 In March 2019, we entered into a development and license agreement (the Lepu License Agreement) with Lepu, under which we granted an exclusive license to Lepu to develop, manufacture and commercialize cretostimogene and/or DDM to treat and/or prevent cancer in the Lepu Territory.
 Lepu paid to us a one-time upfront payment of \$4.5 million and is obligated to make regulatory milestone payments of up to \$2.5 million and commercial milestone payments of up to \$57.5 million.
 We are entitled to receive a high single-digit royalty on net sales of cretostimogene and/or DDM sold in the Lepu Territory, subject to a specified reduction.
 During the years ended December 31, 2023 and 2022, less than \$0.1 million and zero collaboration revenue, respectively, was recorded related to the Lepu License Agreement.
-During the three months ended March 31, 2024 and 2023, \$0.5 million and zero in collaboration revenue was recorded related to the Lepu License Agreement, respectively.
+During the three months ended June 30, 2024 and 2023, no collaboration revenue was recorded related to the Lepu License Agreement.
+During the six months ended June 30, 2024 and 2023, \$0.5 million and zero in collaboration revenue was recorded related to the Lepu License Agreement, respectively.